DomBruno/OpenJungTypes/README.md

 # Goals
 - Utilize the Open Extended Jungian Type Scales dataset to create a Meyers-Briggs-like testing method via JS/React/Node

-- Develop an API to serve the dataset
+- Develop an API to serve the dataset (the set is small enough to be a local json object with an optional update function)

 # Methodology